THE SAD DAD CLUB

 A volunteer community for men who’ve experienced a loss to suicide.

-The Sad Dad Club is unique.
-Unlike other clubs, no one ever wants to join.
+The club no one ever wants to qualify for...

-The club brings men together to take on hands-on projects that support The Kita Center, and to meet other men who are walking a similar path in the meantime.
+The club brings men together for hands-on projects that support The Kita Center, while also giving you a chance to meet others who are walking a similar path.

 Join the Club